 - 2.5.
 Loan term.
 Loan terms may extend up to 40 years from the date of conversion to permanent financing or up to 55 years when required by senior public lenders. - 2.6.
 Affordability term.
 The affordability term will be 55 years, with the exception of HOME assisted units which must meet Federal HOME regulatory requirements.
 The affordability term will be enforced through a recorded regulatory agreement.
 The affordability covenant remains in effect for not less than the agreed upon term regardless of the date upon which the SHRA loan is fully repaid. - 2.7.
 Loan repayment.
+SHRA strives to increase production of affordable housing units in the City of Sacramento; therefore, we offer a variety of options for loan repayment to assist developers.

 Loan payments are deferred during construction and during repayment of any deferred developer fee, and are then repaid over the remainder of the term.
-Balloon payments are permissible in instances where cash flow cannot repay the debt. - 2.7.1 Residual receipts loans are only considered if required by other state or federal funding sources. - 2.8.
+Balloon payments are permissible in instances where cash flow cannot repay the debt

+- 2.7.1 Residual receipt loans can be considered, especially if required by state or federal funding sources. - 2.8.
 Loan security.
 Loans are evidenced by a promissory note and secured by a deed of trust.
 If a loan is repaid prior to the term of a regulatory agreement, the regulatory agreement shall remain in effect for the remainder of the original term. - 2.9.
 Subordination.
 At its discretion, SHRA may subordinate repayment, security positions and affordability covenants to a conventional lender or other public agency lender. - 2.10.
 Disbursement.
 SHRA loan disbursements are made after all funding has been formally committed to the project, and closed.
 SHRA shall pay each complete disbursement request within twenty (20) business days after the disbursement request is submitted. - 2.11.
 Retention.
 SHRA will hold back a minimum of ten percent of the SHRA loan until project completion and expiration of the lien period. - 2.12.
 Term of senior financing.
 The term of any permanent loan senior to SHRA's loan will be amortizing and carry a term of no less than 15 years from the date of conversion to permanent financing. - 2.13.
 Cost savings.
 All projects are subject to SHRA's cost savings provisions whereby if there are cost savings in a project, as evidenced in the final cost certification, SHRA, in its sole discretion, will withhold one half of the cost savings from the retention and the loan balance shall be reduced by the amount withheld. - 2.14.
 Cost certification.
-At completion of construction, Borrower shall submit to SHRA a cost certification prepared by a qualified, independent auditor acceptable to SHRA.
+At completion of construction, Borrower shall submit to SHRA a cost certification prepared by a qualified, independent auditor acceptable to

+SHRA.
 The cost certification shall indicate the amounts actually spent for each item in the cost breakdown and shall indicate the final sources of funding.
 Should additional sources of financing be awarded or received beyond those disclosed during the initial underwriting, any additional sources shall be subject to the review and approval of SHRA and may result in a reduction of the SHRA loan amount.